galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 >        - *"Does the dataset contain header"*: `Yes`
 >        - *"Choose how to select data by column"*: `Select columns by column header name(s)`
 >            - *"Type header name(s)"*: `age`
->    - *"Whether to hold a portion of samples for test exclusively?"*: `No`
+>    - *"Whether to hold a portion of samples for test exclusively?"*: `Nope`
 >
 {: .hands_on}

 The tool returns two outputs, one of which is a table with numerical results.
-Please inspect it carefully: the `rank_test_score` column shows the ranking of different combinations based on the values in `mean_test_score` column.
+Please inspect it carefully: the `rank_test_score` column shows the ranking of different combinations based on the values in the `mean_test_score` column.

 > ### {% icon question %} Questions
 >